Angel-ML/angel/docs/tutorials/angel_ps_quick_start_en.md

 This document helps you start writing programs to run on the Angel-PS architecture.
 The following know-hows are expected before you start:

-* Basics Scala or Java programming
+* Basic Scala or Java programming
 * Basics of vector, matrix, and tensor: definitions and operations
 * Good understanding of machine learning algorithms -- however, if you don't have it yet, use this document as a start